A passion for the web and clean code.

 about the author Paul Heasley

-I’m an Engineering Manager with a passion for web development and a focus on delivering great user experiences with clean, engaging UI's through concise, maintainable code.
+I’m an engineering leader with a passion for web development and a focus on delivering great user experiences with clean, engaging UI's through concise, maintainable code.

 Contact Me